floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 known shortcomings and feature gaps which I will address in followup updates.

-The related PRs are here (without the language bindinds update):
+The related PRs are here:

 - [sokol/#1350](https://github.com/floooh/sokol/pull/1350) - this one also
   has all the embedded shaders for the sokol 'utility headers', so it looks much